philsturgeon/phil.tech/_posts/2009-12-14-Why-CodeIgniter-HTML-helper-functions-rock.markdown

 I wanted a way to set accept-charset="UTF-8" in all my forms to help keep my data all <a href="/news/2009/08/UTF-8-support-for-CodeIgniter">UTF-8 in CodeIgniter</a>.
 If I was using just HTML then I would have to go through <strong>all</strong> my forms and add that in myself, which would be wasting time I could have spent at the pub.

-Instead, as CodeIgniter allows you to extend helpers, I just made my own slightly modified form\_open() inapplication/helpers/MY\_form\_helper.php which contained this logic.
+Instead, as CodeIgniter allows you to extend helpers, I just made my own slightly modified form\_open() in application/helpers/MY\_form\_helper.php which contained this logic.
 Because I was using PHP to wrap my useful data, I could make one simple change and update all of my <form> tags.

 The main problem is people are looking at these HTML helper functions and seeing them purely as different syntax.